Bringing Attomolar Detection to the Point‐of‐Care with Nanopatterned DNA Origami Nanoantennas

 Abstract

-Creating increasingly sensitive and cost-effective nucleic acid detection methods is critical for enhancing point-of-care (POC) applications.
-This involves capturing all desired biomarkers in a sample with high specificity and transducing the capture events to a detector.
-However, the signal from biomarkers present at extremely low amounts often falls below the detection limit of typical fluorescence-based methods, making molecular amplification a necessary step.
-Here, we present a nucleic acid detection assay of a 151-nucleotide sequence specific to antibiotics-resistant Klebsiella pneumoniae , based on single-molecule fluorescence detection of non-amplified DNA down to the attomolar level, using Trident NanoAntennas with Cleared HOtSpots (NACHOS).
-Our NACHOS-diagnostics assay leverages a compact microscope with a large field-of-view and cost-efficient components, including microfluidic flow to enhance capturing efficiency.
-Fluorescence enhancement is provided by DNA origami NanoAntennas, arranged in a dense array using a combination of nanosphere lithography and site-specific DNA origami placement.
-Our method can detect 200 ± 50 out of 600 molecules in a 100 µL sample volume within an hour.
-This represents typical number of pathogens in clinical samples commonly detected by Polymerase Chain Reaction but without the need for molecular amplification.
-We achieve similar sensitivity in untreated human blood plasma, enhancing the practical applicability of the system.
-Our platform can be adapted to detect shorter nucleic acid fragments that are not compatible with traditional amplification-based technologies.
-This broadens its potential for diverse diagnostic and healthcare applications, providing a robust and scalable solution for sensitive nucleic acid detection in various clinical settings.
+Creating increasingly sensitive and cost‐effective nucleic acid detection methods is critical for enhancing point‐of‐care (POC) applications.
+This requires highly specific capture of biomarkers and efficient transduction of capture events.
+However, the signal from biomarkers present at extremely low amounts often falls below the detection limit of typical fluorescence‐based methods, necessitating molecular amplification.
+Here, we present single‐molecule detection of a non‐amplified, 151‐nucleotide sequence specific to antibiotics‐resistant Klebsiella pneumoniae down to attomolar concentrations, using Trident NanoAntennas with Cleared HOtSpots (NACHOS).
+This NACHOS‐diagnostics assay leverages a compact microscope with a large field‐of‐view, including microfluidic flow to enhance capturing efficiency.
+Fluorescence enhancement is provided by NanoAntennas, arranged using a combination of nanosphere lithography and site‐specific DNA origami placement.
+This method can detect 200 ± 50 out of 600 molecules in a 100 µL sample volume within an hour.
+This represents a typical number of pathogens in clinical samples commonly detected by Polymerase Chain Reaction.
+We achieve similar sensitivity in untreated human plasma, enhancing the practical applicability of the system.
+This platform can be adapted to detect shorter nucleic acid fragments that are not compatible with traditional amplification‐based technologies.
+This provides a robust and scalable solution for sensitive nucleic acid detection in diverse clinical settings.

 Article activity feed